zouzias/REK/README.md

 under MATLAB to plot a sample execution (adjust the diemsionality of m, n depending on your CPU specs).

+[x, dt] = REKBLAS_mex(A, b, MAXITERS, TOL);

-Given any m x n real matrix and m-dim vector b, the following instruction executes the randomized extended Kaczmarz algorithm with parameters:
+Given any m x n real matrix A and m-dim vector b, the following instruction executes the randomized extended Kaczmarz algorithm with parameters:

 *) MAXITERS - (Input) maximum number of iterations

 *) TOL      - (Input) Tolerance parameter

-*) x        - (Output) An estimation of the minimum Euclidean norm least-squares solution of Ax=b *) dt       - Elapsed time using Unix routing ftime()
+*) x        - (Output) An estimation of the minimum Euclidean norm least-squares solution of Ax=b

-[x, dt] = REKBLAS_mex(A, b, MAXITERS, TOL);
+*) dt       - Elapsed time using Unix routing ftime()

 ======================
 Operating instructions